PerfectlySoft/Perfect-NIO/README.md

 ```

 This example streams 16k worth of data to the client in chunks of 1k bytes. the closure is called with a `StreamToken` as the second argument.
 This token can be used to send data to the client or complete the request.
 The sending function is run in a thread outside of the NIO event loop.

+A call to `stream` will make the return type an HTTPOutput, which is to say `stream` can be the final operation/element in a route.

 #### text
 Use a `CustomStringConvertible` as the output with a text/plain content type.